authzed/docs/docs/guides/validation-and-testing.md

 However, using the Playground for all development validation is not tenable: changes to the schema may occur from other sources and it is critical it is still validated.

 :::note
 The examples below use the `zaml` suffix for the files containing schema, test relationships, assertions and expected relations.
 This is merely a convention, and the files are YAML.
-An example can be found as [test-schema.zaml]
+An example can be found at [test-schema.zaml]
 :::

 To support this use case, the [zed] CLI tool provides the `validate` command, which can be used to run the *same* validation as the Playground, over a downloaded Playground YAML file: